 Dinner and party

 For those who attended the last dinner during the event, will confirm that it is one of a kind.
 But this year we will even do better.
 We are working on a special guest and hope to announce the person very soon.
 After the dinner in the luxury athmosphere of the amphitheatre of the hotel, the floor will be open for those who would like to shake a leg.
-The house DJ might even run your favourite number.
-Requests can be sent in.

 A destination that's easy to reach and reasonable prices that won't strain its visitors' pockets, regardless of age.
 This cosmopolitan city that loves good food lives life its way and expresses itself in a style very much its own: sometimes rebellious and mischievous, sometimes thoughtful and composed, but always very likeable.